unknownv2/CoreHook/README.md

 For more information, [see the wiki](https://github.com/unknownv2/CoreHook/wiki).

+## Differences with the original CoreHook project

+* Now supports .NET 5+.
+* Major refactoring to simplify the code (too many interfaces and split classes for me!)
+* CoreHook.Loader is now embedded into the main CoreHook project (I guess there was a good reason for not doing it, but I have yet to check that...)
+* Updated the C++ .NET host to support .NET 5+ and moved it into the same solution (now named CoreHook.NativeHost)
+* Simplified the examples while keeping the same functionality

+Note: the CoreHook.IPC project should be moved outside the CoreHook repository and probably renamed as it is not solely usable in this context but for any inter-process communication needs.

 ## Supported Platforms

 CoreHook supports application function call interception on various architectures running [Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x).
 [Linux and macOS support is also planned](https://github.com/unknownv2/CoreHook/wiki/Linux-and-macOS-Support).

 | Architecture  | Operating System      |
 | ------------- |:---------------------:|